The Dot Theory

 Logic and the technical pages: definitions, formal structure, and the programme’s research direction.

-A minimal formal orientation
+A minimal formal orientation:

 Closing